tholian-network/stealth/README.md

 However, due to the concept of using node.js and focussing on a privacy-oriented audience, Stealth will initially be released for `MacOS` and `GNU/Linux`.

-Network behaviour on `Windows` cannot be guaranteed, really, so it is recommended to install `Stealth` on an external `GNU/Linux` system (like a Raspberry Pi for a few bucks) and use Stealth as a Web App.

 (Download Links will be inserted here once the Stealth Releases are ready for the public)